angelah1020/relief-ready/knowledge_base.md

 ### Account vs. Household vs. Member

-It's important to understand the three main data structures in ReliefReady:
+It's important to understand the three main data structures in Relief Ready:

 **Account**: This is your personal login.
 It's identified by your email or SSO ID (like Google) and includes your display name and profile photo.
 An Account is lightweight and not tied to any single household, allowing you to be part of multiple households if needed.